knath2000/gentedekhorasan/memory-bank/systemPatterns.md

 -   **Audio Playback & UI Synchronization Pattern:**
     -   **Mono-instance, Play-on-Create:** A single `AudioPlayer` instance is active at any time.
 New playback requests for a different verse result in the current player (if any) being removed and a new one created and played immediately.
 This prevents issues related to managing multiple or stale player instances.
+    -   **Direct Player Creation:** The implementation uses `createAudioPlayer` directly rather than the library-provided `useAudioPlayer` hook, giving fine-grained control over player lifecycle and state management.
+    -   **Comprehensive Error Handling:** The implementation includes retry logic for network errors, stall detection with timeouts, and detailed error tracking to provide a robust playback experience.
     -   **Event-Driven State Updates:** UI state (playing, paused, buffering, current time, duration) is updated strictly based on events received from the `AudioPlayer` instance via its `onPlaybackStatusUpdate` listener.
 User actions (e.g., tap to play/pause) dispatch 'intent' actions to a reducer.
 The reducer may update an 'intent' status (e.g., `loading_requested`, `pausing_requested`), but the definitive transition to states like `playing` or `paused` only occurs after the corresponding player event is processed by the reducer.
 This ensures the UI accurately reflects the true state of the audio player.
     -   **Resolution of Past Issues:** This event-driven pattern, combined with the mono-instance player, has resolved previous issues related to stuck buffering UI, desynchronized playback controls (like sliders), and unreliable play/pause/resume toggle behavior.
     -   **Best Practice Alignment:** This approach aligns with `expo-audio` community best practices for robust audio state management and UI synchronization (e.g., insights from Expo GitHub issues like expo/expo#19788 and community forums regarding event-driven state).